django/deps/draft/email-providers.md

 ### `provider` argument to mail APIs

-Several django.core.mail APIs accept a new `provider` keyword-only argument, which specifies the `EMAIL_PROVIDERS` alias to use for sending:
+The django.core.mail APIs which send mail accept a new `provider` keyword-only argument, which specifies the `EMAIL_PROVIDERS` alias to use for sending:

 ```pycon
 >>> from django.core.mail import send_mail